-We have no specific plan for such proceeds except to generate funds for working capital and general corporate purposes.
+We intend that any funds we receive from our sale of shares to the Selling Stockholder under the Purchase Agreement will be used for general corporate purposes, including making capital expenditures and funding working capital and future acquisitions and investments.
 We will have broad discretion in the way that we use these proceeds.
-See "Risk Factors-Risks Related to the Ownership of Our Common Stock-we may use these proceeds in ways with which you may not agree."
+See "Risk Factors-Risks Related to this Offering-we may use these proceeds in ways with which you may not agree."

-The selling stockholders will pay any underwriting discounts and commissions and expenses incurred by them for brokerage, accounting, tax or legal services or any other expenses incurred by them in disposing of the shares.
-We will bear all other costs, fees and expenses incurred in effecting the registration of the shares covered by this prospectus, including, without limitation, all registration and filing fees and fees and expenses of our counsel and our accountants.
+The Selling Stockholder will pay any underwriting discounts and commissions and expenses incurred by it for brokerage, accounting, tax or legal services or any other expenses incurred by it in disposing of the class A common stock.
+We will bear all other costs, fees and expenses incurred in effecting the registration of the class A common stock covered by this prospectus, including, without limitation, all registration and filing fees and fees and expenses of our counsel and our accountants.